National and Multinational Corporations are spread across the globe, but

 Company should bear some environmental costs of their operations in Niger delta.
 Notwithstanding, as business

-human rights should be critical studied and apply
+managers, issues of human rights should be critical studied and apply

 accordingly.